 What driver hasn’t witnessed another motorist driving while distracted, dangerously tailgating, swerving through traffic at high speed, or gesturing rudely at others on the road?
 For that matter, what driver hasn’t felt a surge of anger after being cut off or having another car slide into the parking space they’d been patiently waiting for?
-What about when you are stuck in a traffic jam?
+What about when you are stuck in a traffic jam or behind a driver who is texting and driving?

 Road Rage Drivers Using Cell Phone Stastistics